-Walk in the footsteps of the kūpuna (elders) to Pu`u Loa (hill of long life), a sacred and awe-inspiring gallery of ki`i pohaku (images carved in stone).
-These simple etchings document the life and culture of the native Hawaiian people and spiritually, cradle the piko (umbilical cord) of their children.
-It brought with hopes of receiving the blessings of a long and prosperous life.
+Walk in the footsteps of the kūpuna (elders) to Puʻuloa (hill of long life), a sacred and awe-inspiring gallery of kiʻi pōhaku (images carved in stone).
+These simple etchings document the life and culture of the Native Hawaiian people.
+The poho (cup-like depressions) cradle the piko (umbilical cord) of their children.
+It brought hopes of receiving the blessings of a long and prosperous life.

 The petroglyphs are very fragile.
 Stay on the boardwalk.
 Walking on the lava surface will fragment the delicate petroglyphs and destroy them.

 Learn more about the meaning and history of Puʻuloa.